By Boyce Thompson

 A Spacious Kitchen

-Sliding barn doors are another natural choice for the modern farmhouse.
+Sliding barn doors are another natural choice for the modern farmhouse (explore these barn door ideas from This Old House).
 They are a great way to separate rooms in open floor plans.
 You could close the barn door on an office if you needed to get work done and open it when no one is home.
 A claw-footed tub might look good in a bathroom.
 Hanging pots and pans over a kitchen island is another natural.

 A stone fireplace makes a lot of sense in a farmhouse design, especially if the material is used outside on the foundation or landscaping.
 Salvaged wood is another staple of this look.
 All the better if it has scratches and nicks.
 Distressed hardwood flooring, which is getting easier to source from older buildings that are town down, is another desirable look.
 Mixed metals in modern farmhouses – a natural for light fixtures, kitchen hardware, and stairway railings – gives them a modern appearance.
 So do strong color accents, which work well with a black-and-white color palette.